Mozambique’s legal system is based on civil law.

-Pursuant to a 2018 amendment of the Commercial Code, commercial companies that are subject to corporate income tax and obliged to have organised accounts shall deposit the balance sheet and annual accounts approved by the shareholder meeting before the Commercial Registry Office every year.
+Pursuant to Article 250 of the New Commercial Code, companies that are obliged to publish the balance sheet and annual accounts must make this information available online through the Commercial Registry Office every year.

 Private Limited Companies (SQ)

-In terms of governing bodies, these companies have a general meeting (deliberative body) and management.
-The supervisory board, to which the legislation regulating public limited companies applies, is optional in this type of company.
+In terms of governing bodies, these companies have a general meeting (deliberative body) and a management body.
+The supervision may be undertaken by a single supervisor or a supervisory board.

 SQ are managed by one or more directors, who may be unrelated to the company and are appointed in the articles of association or by resolution of the shareholders to hold office for renewable terms of four years (unless otherwise provided by the articles of association).

-As a rule, directors are entitled to receive a remuneration, the amount of which is to be resolved upon by means of a shareholders’ resolution.
+As a rule, directors are entitled to receive remuneration, the amount of which is to be decided by a shareholders’ resolution.

 If the articles of association establish that the company will have a board of directors, this will have at least three members.
 Board resolutions are taken by the favourable votes of the majority of directors.

-Directors may not carry out, without specific authorisation by the general meeting, on their own behalf or on behalf of others, any business competing with that of the company.
+Directors may not carry out any business competing with that of the company without specific authorisation by the general meeting, on their own behalf or on behalf of others.

 Public Limited Companies (SA)